There’s a handful of very worthwhile things to do in Drogheda, and there’s endless places to visit nearby.

 I’m going to kick-start this drive with what we think are the best things to do in Drogheda – these are things we’ve done once or more over the years, and have enjoyed.

 Below, you’ll find everything from the brilliant Millmount Fort to some of the towns more unique attractions along with a couple of food and drink recommendations.

-1. Kick-start your day with a coffee from Moorland’s
+1. Kick-start your visit with breakfast or a coffee-to-go

 St. Laurence’s Gate was built back in the 13th century as part of the walled fortifications of the medieval town of Drogheda.